 - How to Write UT Austin’s 2016-17 Essays - September 4, 2016

-How to Write Claremont McKenna College’s 2016-17 Essays
+How to Write the Claremont McKenna College Essays 2016-17

-Note: Many colleges have general lists of courses they expect their applicants to have completed by the time they apply, so you should a look through CMC’s minimum requirements to have an idea of what you need to appear competitive.
-Maure sure that you have met all their needs, including having taken a foreign language for at least three years.
+Note: Many colleges have general lists of courses they expect their applicants to have completed by the time they apply, so you should look through CMC’s minimum requirements to get an idea of what you need to be competitive.
+Make sure that you have met all the requirements, including having taken a foreign language for at least three years.

 If you are feeling good about the basic requirements, then it is time for you to develop your admissions essay.
-Our CMC essay specialists have created a guide specific to CMC to help you through the admissions essay writing process:
+Our essay specialists have created a guide specific to CMC to help you through the admissions essay writing process.

 What influenced you the most in your decision to apply to CMC?
 Please limit your response to no more than 200 words.

-One example of how to answer this prompt is to first gather your thoughts about some aspect of your, e.g. AP Government course when your teacher talked about how US laws are created versus how laws are created in developing countries.
-You might begin to wonder about the conditions necessary to create effective laws in developing nations.
-You know how catastrophic poor policy legislation can be for some people, and you want to work to rectify such problems.
+One example of how to answer this prompt is to first gather your thoughts about an important class you took in high school.
+Maybe during your AP Government course, the teacher talked about how U.S. laws are created versus how laws are created in developing countries.
+You might have begun to wonder about the conditions necessary to create effective laws in developing nations.
+You now know how catastrophic poor-policy legislation can be for some people, and you want to work to rectify such problems.

-You are a big fan of discussion based courses since you learn best by coming up with answers yourself, but it is often very hard to find such small, personalized courses when it comes to the very common government major, whose class sizes are often huge.
-At this juncture, it is usually very difficult to find liberal arts colleges that have expansive government departments that let you hone in on niche knowledge.
+You may be a big fan of discussion-based courses (since you learn best by coming up with answers yourself), but it’s often hard to find such small, personalized courses when it comes to the common government major, whose class sizes are often enormous.
+At this juncture, it is usually difficult to find liberal arts colleges that have expansive government departments that would allow you to hone in on niche knowledge.

-This example exposes the experience you have working in one of your interests, and explains how the thinking you developed from it has set you on a particular path of inquiry.
-Then, it refers to your individual needs as a student, and how you have done the research on CMC to know that it can offer you what you require to succeed.
+This example highlights the experience in one of your interests and explains how the thinking you developed from it has set you on a particular path of inquiry.
+It also refers to your individual needs as a student, and how you have done the research to conclude that Claremont McKenna College can offer you what you require to succeed.

-If you’re having trouble expressing your thoughts abouts CMC or determining what factor is influencing your decision to apply, schedule a free consultation with one of our admissions experts.
-They are trained to help you sift through the CMC research process, as well as talk you through identifying what sets you apart from other applicants.
+If you’re having trouble expressing your thoughts about CMC or determining what factor is influencing your decision to apply, schedule a free consultation with one of our admissions experts.
+They are trained to help you sift through the research process, as well as help you identify what sets you apart from other applicants.
 We hope to hear from you soon.